Skiing is a sport and therefore your ski wear should fit well and be comfortable.

 These fabrics offer the maximum in comfort and flexibility for the wearer.
 The stretch is obtained through a combination of elastane and other technologically proficient materials or by special weaving and layering techniques.
 Multi directional flexibility in a garment is really important for sports wear.

-Schoeller offers a range of laminated fabrics with 2-3 layers sign high tension and high quality yarns and is produced in an environmentally friendly manner.
+Swiss company Schoeller offers a range of laminated fabrics with 2-3 layers of high tension and high quality yarns and is produced in an environmentally friendly manner.

-Recently Schoeller offers merino wools too.
-The membrane material is breathable, moisture repelling, windproof with anti-stain and anti-UV capabilities.
+Schoeller now merino wool too.
+The membrane material is breathable, moisture repellant, windproof with anti-stain and anti-UV capabilities.

 Down filled ski jackets provide great comfort and warmth for skiers with a natural feel.
 Down is exceptionally lightweight and the 3 dimensional structure ensures it is comfortable.
 The down interlaces and overlaps trapping an air layer which prevents heat escaping and cold entering.

 Typically down from older birds is used as their feathers are larger and more fluffy.